bkrabach/recipe-executor/recipes/recipe_executor/components/llm_utils/llm/llm_docs.md

     Args:
-        prompt (str): The prompt string to be sent to the LLM. model (Optional[str]): The model identifier in the format 'provider:model_name' (or 'provider:model_name:deployment_name').
+        prompt (str): The prompt string to be sent to the LLM. model (Optional[str]): The model identifier in the format 'provider/model_name' (or 'provider/model_name/deployment_name').
-        If None, defaults to 'openai:gpt-4o'.
+        If None, defaults to 'openai/gpt-4o'.
         logger (Optional[logging.Logger]): Logger instance, defaults to "RecipeExecutor"

     Returns: